ashleylorden/PythonsGameALot/README.md

 PythonsGameALot
 ===============

-A series of mini-games using python I learned in one week
+A series of mini-games using beginning python I learned in one week.